 Each pre-funded warrant entitles the holder to purchase one share of common stock at an exercise price of \$0.0001 per share and expires seven years from the date of issuance.
-These warrants were recorded as a component of stockholders' equity within additional paid-in capital.
+These warrants were recorded as a component of stockholders' equity (deficit) within additional paid-in capital.
 Per the terms of the warrant agreement, a holder of the outstanding warrants is not entitled to exercise any portion of any pre-funded warrant if, upon exercise of the warrant, the holder's ownership (together with its affiliates) of our common stock or combined voting power of our securities beneficially owned by such holder (together with its affiliates) would exceed 9.99% after giving effect to the exercise (Maximum Ownership Percentage).
 Upon at least 61 days' prior notice to us by the holder, any holder may increase or decrease the Maximum Ownership Percentage to any other percentage not to exceed 19.99%.
-During the three and six months ended June 30, 2023, 361,260 of the July 2019 pre-funded warrants were exercised and as of June 30, 2023 pre-funded warrants to purchase 2,527,266 shares of our common stock from the July 2019 underwritten public offering were outstanding.
+No July 2019 prefunded warrants were exercised during the three months ended September 30, 2023.
+During the nine months ended September 30, 2023, 361,260 of the July 2019 pre-funded warrants were exercised and as of September 30, 2023 pre-funded warrants to purchase 2,527,266 shares of our common stock from the July 2019 underwritten public offering were outstanding.